devesh1231/Software_Development_club/Client/README.md

 2. in firestore it only stores it doesnt check the password or encryption things, like password must be strong it doesnt care about that .

-3. Integrating Google Auth using firebase
+3. Integrating Google Auth using firebase in signUp and login Page